Merced, California: History

 The Merced Post Office was built in 1933 in a Spanish Colonial Revival style by architects Allison & Allison.

 The first Merced post office opened in 1870.
-Merced incorporated in 1889 and now operates under the council-manager form of government.
+Merced incorporated in 1889.

 During World War II, the Merced County fairgrounds were the site of a temporary "assembly center" where Japanese Americans were detained after being removed from their West Coast homes under Executive Order 9066.
 4,669 men, women and children from central California (with most coming from Merced County) were confined in the Merced Assembly Center from May 6 to September 15, 1942, when they were transferred to the more permanent Granada internment camp in Colorado.

 Since 2005, Merced has been home to the University of California, Merced.
 Historic cultural attractions in the city include The Mainzer Theater which is known for its historic and architectural value, the County Courthouse Museum c.
 1889, the Merced Multicultural Arts Center and the County Library.

 Also within a short distance from the city limits are the Castle Air Museum, Lake Yosemite, and Merced Falls.
 The city of Merced along with its surrounding cities are serviced by the Merced Sun-Star and the Merced County Times.
 The Merced Sun-Star daily newspaper has a circulation of 14,219 daily and 18,569 Saturday in the Merced area.
 The paper was sold to U.S. Media in 1985 and was acquired by The McClatchy Company in January 2004.